 Process and Procedure

-When the VR counselor receives, reviews, and approves a completed Form VR3105D, Hearing Evaluation Report: Hearing Aid Recommendations, (including the completed manufacturer's order form) two service authorizations (SA) are issued and submitted:
+When the VR counselor receives, reviews, and approves a completed Form VR3105D, Hearing Evaluation Report: Hearing Aid Recommendations, two service authorizations (SA) are issued and submitted:

-to the contracted hearing aid manufacturer for the purchase of the hearing aid(s) and any accessories, with delivery instructions indicating the name, account number, and address of the dispenser where the items are to be shipped with the completed manufacturer's order; and
+one to the contracted hearing aid manufacturer for the purchase of the hearing aid(s) and any accessories, with delivery instructions indicating the name, account number, and address of the dispenser where the items are to be shipped with the completed VR3105D; and

-to the hearing aid dispenser for related service fees and any accessories.
+one to the hearing aid dispenser for related service fees and any accessories.

-VR staff then submits the VR SA for the hearing aid and any accessories with the completed manufacturer's order form the contracted hearing aid manufacturer for fulfillment.
+VR staff then submits the VR SA for the hearing aid and any accessories with the completed VR3105D the contracted hearing aid manufacturer for fulfillment.
 The contracted hearing aid manufacturer ships the hearing aid or aids and any accessories to the hearing aid dispenser for dispensing.

+VR staff prints a copy of the hearing aid SA to a PDF file and notes on the SA “courtesy copy” and submits a copy of the SA to the hearing aid dispenser.
+Once the hearing aid dispenser receives the courtesy copy of the hearing aid SA, the dispenser:

+reviews the details on the courtesy copy SA; and

+notifies the VR staff of any discrepancies between the SAs in need of correction.

+If a corrected SA is required, VR staff must provide:

+an updated SA to the hearing aid manufacturer; and

+an updated courtesy copy to the dispenser.

+The courtesy copy of the SA sent to the hearing aid dispenser also notifies the dispenser to send ear impressions for ear molds, if appropriate.
+Any changes made to the SA submitted to the hearing aid manufacturer must be documented in RHW and the updated SA must be resubmitted to the hearing aid manufacturer.

 …

+Warranty

+Hearing aids purchased from contracted hearing aid manufacturers have a three-year Loss/Damage warranty with No Cost for replacement.
+The customer should contact the VR counselor or staff to report issues with the hearing aid(s).
+When hearing aid(s) need to be replaced under the warranty, the audiologist, hearing aid specialist, and/or VR staff must complete Form VR3105G, Hearing Aid & Accessories Loss/Damage Replacement Request.
+If the form is completed by the audiologist or hearing aid specialist, the completed form is immediately sent to the field staff who ordered the services for the customer.
+Field staff will then submit the completed form to the manufacturer.
+The manufacturer will ship the replacement hearing aid(s) to the audiologist or hearing aid specialist listed on Form VR3105G and notify TWC VR staff of the shipment.

+If the TWC case has been closed and/or there are no remaining visits for the original service charge, a new service charge for replacement hearing aid(s) may be paid to the audiologist or hearing aid specialist.

 Returns

 The hearing aid dispenser that dispensed the goods or equipment to the customer must provide written notice to the VR office that issued the SA when any goods or equipment purchased with VR funds are returned to the manufacturer for any reason.
 The hearing aid dispenser completes the Form VR3105F Hearing Aid and Hearing Aid Accessories Return and submits the completed form to the manufacturer with the returned items.
 The dispenser submits the completed form to the VR office immediately upon return of the items.